Addiction Relapse Prevention: Virtual Treatment that Meets You Where You Are

 "HIPAA compliance is not optional—platforms must undergo regular third-party security audits, penetration tests, and maintain up-to-date certification against healthcare privacy regulations."

-As research from the National Council for Mental Wellbeing highlights, while telehealth has broadened access, it also demands stronger regulatory attention to digital security and equity7.
+As research from the National Council for Mental Wellbeing highlights, while telehealth has broadened access, it also demands stronger regulatory attention to digital security and equity.7

 Confidentiality in addiction therapy online demands far more than basic HIPAA compliance.
 As seasoned providers know, home-based and mobile sessions regularly encounter real-world privacy challenges: